MarioLisbona/CA-T1A3-terminal-app/README.md

     sys.exit()
 ```

-The code below will create a unique user ID that wont class with the existing data in the database.
+The code below will create a unique user ID that wont class with the existing Id's in the database.

 ```py
 #assigning unique ID variable for user contact